sled-rs/sled-rs.github.io/performance.md

 It begins today.

-Let's change the music to something that will help us really get into the whole "new life of measurable joy" thing.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/mbSxu-BugJ0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This guide contains basic information for getting started with performance-sensitive engineering.
+I say "basic" sort of sarcastically.
+I think everyone will learn something here.
+I know I certainly have ;)

 The target audience is the Rust ecosystem, where many people are now trying their hands at optimization for the first time.
-But the vast majority of this document applies generally to optimizing programs running on machines, with a few of the hardware effects mentioned being specific to x86 circa 2020.
+But 97% of this document applies generally to optimizing programs running on machines, with a few of the hardware effects mentioned being specific to x86 circa 2020.